 If inventory refers to what items a business possesses, then inventory control is tracking the amount, kind, and value of those items.
 It may sound as boring as watching paint dry, but don't be fooled-it's a tricky business that involves a lot of knowledge, planning, and work.
-The key to inventory control is making sure that inventory is high enough for the business to function but low enough to not incur unnecessary expenses.
+The key to inventory control is making sure that inventory is high enough for the business to function, but low enough not to incur unnecessary expenses.

 A business needs enough raw materials and finished goods to keep production running and fill orders, but having too much inventory can cost a lot of money.
-The money it takes to keep inventory in stock is known as a holding cost or carrying cost, which is, on average, around 25% of the value of the inventory each year.
+The money it takes to keep inventory in stock is known as a holding cost or carrying cost, which is, on average, around 25 percent of the value of the inventory each year.
 That can really add up!
 Holding costs include storage, taxes, and insurance.
-The more a company can reduce holding costs, the more cost-effective its operations can be.
+The more a company can reduce holding costs, the more cost effective its operations can be.

 On the flip side, businesses want to avoid stockout costs-the costs associated with running out of needed inventory.
 These costs can accrue through lost money and sales, lost productivity, and lost customer satisfaction.
 Operations managers walk the fine line between holding costs and stockout costs.
 Fortunately, computer technology has made inventory control much easier.
+Software specially created for this operations activity can track inventory levels, create reports, and let managers know when holding costs are getting too high or inventory is getting too low.